MakieOrg/Makie.jl/docs/documentation/backends/rprmakie.md

 RadeonProRender.Context()
 ```

-## Activating and working with RPMakie
+## Activation and screen config

-To use the backend, just call `activate!` like with all other backends.
-There are a few extra parameters for RPRMakie:
+Activate the backend by calling `RPRMakie.activate!()` with the following options:
 ```julia:docs
 # hideall
 using RPRMakie, Markdown